-The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Madoro Metals Corp. (the "Company") and should be read in conjunction with the Company's audited consolidated financial statements for the year ended February 28, 2023 and 2022; including the notes thereto (the "Financial Statements"), copies of which are filed on the SEDAR website: www.sedar.com.
+The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Madoro Metals Corp. (the "Company") and should be read in conjunction with the Company's unaudited consolidated financial statements for six months ended August 31, 2023 and audited financial statements for the year ended February 28, 2023; including the notes thereto (the "Financial Statements"), copies of which are filed on the SEDAR website: www.sedar.com.